Organic Eprints frontpage

 Vollmer, Jeanette and Østergård, Hanne (2004) Studies of interaction between pathogens.
-Paper presented at 11th International Cereal Rusts & Powdery Mildews Conference, John Innes Centre Norwich, UK, 22-27 August 2004, page A2.73.
+Paper at: 11th International Cereal Rusts & Powdery Mildews Conference, John Innes Centre Norwich, UK, 22-27 August 2004.

 Summary